sutgeorge/MobilePedalPi/README.md

 - [X] Think about what elements are necessary in the user interface
 - [X] Create wireframes for the UI
 - [X] Add the actual images and colors on top of the wireframes for an initial version of the UI
+- [X] Buy components
+- [X] Assemble the components
+- [X] Install Hifiberry DAC+ADC soundcard drivers on Raspberry Pi
+- [X] Install Pure Data on Raspberry Pi
+- [X] Check if the soundcard works by running a test script from Hifiberry (it generates a sine wave of 1000 Hz)
 - [ ] Read about Kotlin Jetpack Compose
 - [ ] Read about Kotlin Android Bluetooth connectivity
 - [ ] Create UML diagrams for the app structure
 - [ ] Re-read/refresh knowledge on design patterns
 - [ ] Think of design patterns that could be used
-- [ ] Buy components
-- [ ] Assemble the components
-- [ ] Install Hifiberry DAC+ADC soundcard drivers on Raspberry Pi
-- [ ] Install Pure Data on Raspberry Pi
 - [ ] Test whether the Puredata effect works with the guitar (Big Jack/small Jack adapter for the guitar cable plugged into the laptop)
 - [ ] Implement a quick initial version of the app
 - [ ] Finish a full initial version of the app